elainexu15/Movie_Ticket_Booking_System/README.md

-# Movie Ticket Booking System
+# Lincoln Cinema Movie Ticket Booking System

-This is a Python Flask-based Movie Ticket Booking System.
+This system is a Movie Ticket Booking application built using Python with an OOP (Object-Oriented Programming) architecture and implemented as a Model-View-Controller (MVC) design within the Flask framework.

 ## Login Credentials